mnik-creator/tunisgo/README.md

-# TunisGO — Unofficial SNCFT Train Schedule App
+# TunisGO — Transit Navigation App For Tunisia's Transport

-TunisGO is an unofficial mobile transit navigation app for Tunisia's transportation network (now SNCFT), built with Flutter.
+TunisGO is a mobile transit navigation app for Tunisia's transportation network (now SNCFT), built with Flutter.
 It provides offline-first access to train schedules, real-time journey planning, and notifications for the Tunisian railway network.

 ## Features